 Build collaboration with the Barclays Digital Eagles to support people in their local communities.

-Co-ordinate a loan scheme (i-ads or similar) for individuals without I.T access in conjunction with partners who can provide local access points
+Co-ordinate a loan scheme (iPads or similar) for individuals without I.T access in conjunction with partners who can provide local access points

 Develop a bank of Digital Connectors/Champions.
 This would entail running a series of training sessions to Health & Social Care staff, VCSE groups and members of local communities who are keen to support friends and neighbours to get connected.